SurfsUpHacks21/No_gARbage/README.md

 ## What we learned
-We learned how to make an immersive AR game using a technology we have never used before
+- We learned how to make an immersive AR game using a technology we have never used before
+-

 ## What's next for No gARbage
 - We will be deploying it to instagram and facebook so that the audience can start using it and it'll reach everyone and hoping to bring a change!
 - We aim to create more interactive and educational games, with more levels and different functions to increase the quality of our games.
-- We aim to expand beyond Instagram and Facebook, by venturing into other social media applications like Snapchat and TikTok to gain a wider audience.
+- We will aim to expand beyond Instagram and Facebook, by venturing into other social media applications, like Snapchat and TikTok to gain a wider audience.

 ## Tutorial
 A tutorial on how you can try out our filters can be found [here](https://github.com/SurfsUpHacks21/images/blob/main/tutorial%20for%20ig%20filters.gif).